U.S. News Rankings

 Our culture of mutual inquiry and discovery produces more independent thinkers, which is why our students go on to be top candidates for medical school and doctoral programs, and recipients of the most prestigious undergraduate and graduate fellowships.

 Earlham is ranked 6th among national liberal arts colleges for its commitment to teaching, and 85 percent of our faculty have also collaborated on undergraduate research with students, often leading to scholarly publications or presentations.
 Earlham ranks in the top 3 percent for percentage of graduates who go on to earn a Ph.D., and our students have 90 percent acceptance rate for medical school.

 Nowhere is the world closer than it is here at Earlham.
 Our students represent 76 countries, placing us among the top 5 percent of liberal arts colleges for enrolling the highest percentage of international students.
 It is impossible to attend Earlham and not leave with a wider perspective and an intellectual framework that is rich in global content.

 Our longstanding principles - respect for persons, integrity, a commitment to peace and justice, simplicity, and community decision-making - shape the Earlham environment.
 These principles guide us in cultivating a community that values active, successful, and joyful engagement in the world around us.

 |School type||private, coed college|

-When applying to Earlham College, it's important to note the application deadline is February 15, and the early action deadline and the early decision deadline are January 1 and December 1, respectively.
-It is selective, with an acceptance rate of 68.5 percent and an early acceptance rate of 87.2 percent.
+When applying to Earlham College, it's important to note the application deadline is February 1, and the early action deadline and the early decision deadline are December 1 and November 1, respectively.
+It is selective, with an acceptance rate of 74.9 percent.